falcosecurity/falco-website/content/en/docs/gettingstarted/download.md

 ---
 title: Download
 description: Officially supported Falco artifacts
-weight: 2
+weight: 3
 ---

-## Downloading

-The Falco Project community only supports two ways for downloading and running Falco:
+The Falco Project community currently, supports two ways to download and run Falco:

- - Running Falco directly on a Linux host
+- Run Falco directly on a Linux host
- - Running the Falco userspace program in a container, with a driver installed on the underlying host.
+- Run Falco userspace program in a container, with a driver installed on the underlying host.

-Below you can find artifacts for both.

 ### Download for Linux {#packages}